Skip to content

 • How the research results can be used.

-Participants in the program not only produce a communications tool by which to disseminate their research to the broader public, but also acquire broadly applicable knowledge translation and science communication skills.
+Participants in the program not only produced a communications tool by which to disseminate their research to the broader public, but also acquired broadly applicable knowledge translation and science communication skills.

-NMIN HQP who have co-authored a peer-review publication based on NMIN-funded research and who are currently working with an NMIN investigator are eligible to participate.
-NMIN HQP not working on NMIN-funded research can also participate in the program (up to a maximum of five such HQP per year).
+NMIN HQP who had co-authored a peer-review publication based on NMIN-funded research and who were working with an NMIN investigator were eligible to participate.
+NMIN HQP not working on NMIN-funded research could also participate in the program (up to a maximum of five such HQP per year).

-The NanoMedicines Translated program aims to make NMIN-supported research findings more accessible to a broad audience; to highlight novel, high-impact findings to specific audiences for whom these results may be particularly useful; and to hone the knowledge translation and plain-language writing skills of NMIN HQP.
+The former NanoMedicines Translated program aimed to make NMIN-supported research findings more accessible to a broad audience; to highlight novel, high-impact findings to specific audiences for whom these results may be particularly useful; and to hone the knowledge translation and plain-language writing skills of NMIN HQP.

 “The language of the academy and that of the street are completely different.
 Over many years, it’s been my great pleasure to help scientists bridge the gap so they can gain public support for their work and, most of all, translate results into usable tools and knowledge that benefit society,” says Sylviane.